 In December 1780, Maj.
 Gen. Nathanael Greene dispatched Brig.
-Gen. Daniel Morgan and his "flying army" west from from Charlotte, North Carolina.
-Morgan's command consisted of dragoons, militia and Continental regulars.
+Gen. Daniel Morgan and his "flying army" west from Charlotte, North Carolina.
+Morgan's command consisted of dragoons, militia, and Continental regulars.
 Greene directed Morgan to gather forage, support local American militia and threaten British outposts in the South Carolina backcountry.

 After firing a few volleys, the militia withdrew.
 In the hopes of seizing the day, Tarleton sent forward the 17th Dragoons in a mounted charge.
 Watching the cavalry advance, Morgan ordered his own dragoons, under Lt.
 Col. William Washington to meet the attack.
 Washington skillfully led his men forward and repulsed the British cavalry.

 Undeterred, Tarleton continued on to the third line and met stiff resistance from the Continentals.
 Tarleton then elected to commit his reserves and the 71st Regiment came upon Morgan's right.
 As the Americans redeployed to meet this threat, Morgan ordered them to reform on a nearby knoll.
 Watching their enemy seemingly withdraw, the British line broke into a bayonet charge.
 When the Americans reached their designated spot, Morgan yelled "Face about boys!
 Give them one good fire and the victory is ours!"
 The ensuing volley devastated the British ranks and Morgan launched a counterattack.
 In a double envelopment, the Continentals slammed in Tarleton's center while Pickens and Washington struck the British flanks simultaneously.
 Tarleton's line crumbled and what was left of his command fled from the field.